Jaluus/PaperTrail/blog_post/readme.md

 In the end, the final embeddings are computed as a (weighted) average of the embeddings from all layers:
 $$ h_i = \sum_{k=0}^{K} \alpha_k h_i^{(k)} .$$

-The weighted average allows the model to combine information both from the initial embeddings and from the higher-order neighborhoods.
+The weighted average allows the model to combine information both from the nearby nodes (lower layers) and from the more distant nodes (higher layers).

-We set all the weights to be equal, i.e., $\alpha_k = \frac{1}{K+1}$, similarly to [1].
+For the final embeddings, we use $K=3$ layers of neighborhood aggregation and set all the weights to be equal, i.e., $\alpha_k = \frac{1}{K+1}$, similarly to [1].

+While the model is relatively simple, it has been shown to perform very well on recommendation tasks.
+But there are also some limitations to LightGCN.
+Firstly, it can not incorporate node features beyond the initial embeddings, as it does not have any feature transformation layers.
-One of its drawbacks is that it is inherently transductive due to the learnable embeddings, meaning that new nodes cannot be easily incorporated without retraining the model.
+Secondly, it is a purely transductive model, this means the nodes the model can make predictions for must be present in the training graph, we can not add new nodes without retraining the model.

-### NGCF
+Regardless, we find that LightGCN performs very well on our PaperTrail dataset.

 ## Metrics